Why trade CFDs with City Index?

 Leverage is good news if the market moves in the direction that you expect, but it carries a high degree of risk if the market moves against you.
-In the same way your profits are magnified, any losses will also be magnified and you could lose more than your initial investment.
+In the same way that your profits are magnified, any losses will also be magnified and you could lose more than your initial investment.

 Hedge your portfolio

 If you believe your existing portfolio may lose some of its value, you can use CFDs to offset this loss by short selling.